-Julia leads the advocacy, partnership-building and fundraising work for DOT UK and the network in support of DOT's global vision and country programs.
+Julia leads on strategy and works with a dedicated team for advocacy, partnership-building and fundraising work for DOT UK's projects in support of DOT's global vision.
 She has spent her career addressing the needs of young people through youth enterprise projects with major international youth organizations, and as International Director of The Prince’s Youth Business Trust and International Award Association.
-Julia has experience establishing and building the capacity of charities, particularly those addressing the needs of marginalized young people.
-Julia has spent time working in eight countries of Africa and India.
+Julia has experience establishing and building the capacity of charities, particularly those addressing the needs of marginalized young people in Africa and the UK'.

 Adrian Godfrey, FRSA, is the Founder and Director of Shoots Consulting Ltd and works with small and medium enterprises to deliver their growth ambitions.
 Previously, Adrian held senior positions at Pearson, GSMA and Cisco as the director of their global CSR programme, and a director of their global consulting arm working on public sector reform in emerging markets.
 Adrian has considerable experience working at the intersection of technology and business innovation, including up-skilling, re-skilling and employability.
 He has been involved with DOT as a board member and trusted advisor since 2006.

 Janet Longmore is the founder, president, and CEO of Digital Opportunity Trust (DOT), a youth-led movement of daring social innovators who are transforming communities and creating opportunities around the world.